 The Bodhisatta was once a lion.
-His son, who did all the hunting for the family (his father and mother, sister, and wife) once met a jackal who asked to be his servant, and the son agreed.
+His son, who did all the hunting for the family (his father, mother, sister, and wife), once met a jackal who asked to be his servant, and the son agreed.
 So the jackal moved into the son’s den.
-The Bodhisatta told his son that jackals were wicked beasts and gave bad advice, so he should not befriend them; but the son did not listen.
+The Bodhisatta told his son that jackals were wicked beasts and they gave bad advice, so he should not befriend them; but the son did not listen.

-One day the jackal had a desire for horse flesh, the only meat he had never eaten, and convinced the son to go catch one in the city.
+One day the jackal had a desire for horse flesh, the only meat he had never eaten, and convinced the son to go catch a horse in the city.
 He went down to the river where the horses bathed and grabbed one, throwing it on his back to carry it home.
-While the Bodhisatta ate the horse meat he told his son that horses are all royal property and lions who attack horses don’t live long.
-But the son again ignored his father’s advice and continued to steal horses, even after the king tried to protect them by building a stable inside the town.
+While the Bodhisatta ate the horse meat, he told his son that all horses are royal property and lions who attack horses don’t live long.
+But the son again ignored his father’s warning and continued to steal horses, even after the king tried to protect them by building a stable inside the town.

 Eventually the king sent an archer to kill the lion.
-As the arched waited in a tower, the Bodhisatta’s son jumped over the wall and rushed in to kill a horse so fast that the archer could not shoot in time.
-But carrying the dead horse on his back slowed him down and the archer shot an arrow straight through the son’s body.
+As the archer waited in a tower, the Bodhisatta’s son jumped over the wall and rushed in to kill a horse so quickly that the archer could not shoot in time.
+But carrying the dead horse on his back slowed the Bodhisatta’s son down, and the archer shot an arrow straight through his body.
 The son reached the mouth of his den and there fell dead.
-Seeing the bloody corpse, his family lamented that a terrible fate such as this is sure to come from following the advice of outcasts rather than true friends.
-His friend gone, the jackal returned to live in the forest.
+Seeing the bloody corpse, his family mourned that a terrible fate such as this was sure to come from following the advice of outcasts rather than true friends.
+The jackal returned to live in the forest.

 In the Lifetime of the Buddha

-The Bodhisatta’s wife was an earlier birth of the Buddha’s wife, and his daughter and daughter-in-law were Uppalavanna and Khema, two of the Buddha’s top female disciples.
+The Bodhisatta’s wife was an earlier birth of the Buddha’s wife, and his daughter and daughter-in-law were earlier births of Uppalavanna and Khema, two of the Buddha’s top female disciples.